neondatabase/website/content/docs/guides/neon-features.md

 ### Project collaboration

-Invite others to collaborate on your Neon project.
+Invite other users to collaborate on your Neon project.

 <DetailIconCards>